crypticCaroline/ms1-plantfactory/README.md

 ***

 ## Technologies Used

 * HTML5 - Mark-up language using semantic structure.
 * CCS3 - Cascading style sheet used to style.
-* Gitpod.io - for writing the code for the website.
-Using the command line for commiting and pushing to Git Hub
+* Gitpod.io - for writing the code.
+Using the command line for committing and pushing to Git Hub
 * GitHub - Used to host repository
 * GIT - for version control of the project.